juho-a/Eprice/App/client/README.md

 * run this with docker compose.

 * first run `deno install --allow-scripts` in `client/` and `e2e-tests/` directories.
-This is likely to change in the future, but for now the denoland's alpine base image does not allow installing with optional flags (why this is the case beats me).
+This is likely to change in the future, but for now the denoland's alpine base image does not allow installing with optional flags.

-Certainly!
-Here’s your original README text, **with additional details** based on your code and project structure.
-Additions are marked with comments for clarity, but you can remove those for your final README.
+**CHANGE**: Running deno install locally is now optional.

 ---